urbit/urbit.org/content/using/operations/using-your-ship.md

 Put `<key>` in a file and that file becomes `<keyfile>`.

-To breach a moon -- that is, to reset its presence on the network so that it's as a freshly spawned ship by others -- run from the parent ship:
+To breach a moon -- that is, to reset its presence on the network so that it's treated as a freshly spawned ship by others -- run from the parent ship:

 ```
 |moon-breach ~faswep-navred-sampel-palnet